Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 # Week 1: Example Report 1 #
 ## Week of 09/05/2024

+This week I learnt how to laser cut.

 This week, I designed a cool phone stand made of rocks.
 Check out all my cool sketches and progress photos from this week below, etc., etc....

 <img width="200" alt="Cool Phone Stand made of rocks" src="assets/exampleimg.png">